 - The infants with cleft intake less quantity per meal, but they need more frequent meals.

-- During the infant’s feeding, you should be held in a more upright position in order to facilitate swallowing.
+- During feeding, the infant should be held in an upright position in order to facilitate swallowing.

-- If the baby sneezes during feeding and puts milk from the nose, this does not mean that he/she is drowning.
+- If the baby sneezes during feeding and throws milk from the nose, this does not mean that he/she is drowning.
 Simply, wipe the nose with a clean handkerchief.

 - The meal should not take more than 30 minutes.
 If it lasts longer, it is an indication of overexertion on his/her part and the technique should be adapted.